Netcracker/KubeMarine/documentation/Maintenance.md

 kubectl certificate approve csr-424qg
 ```

-These commands might be automated by `CronJob` or the service similar the following: [kubelet-csr-approver](https://github.com/postfinance/kubelet-csr-approver)
+These commands might be automated in several ways.

+### Auto approval CronJob

+Basically, `CronJob` runs the approval command above for every CSR according to some schedule.

+### Auto approval serice

+It's possible to install the service: [kubelet-csr-approver](https://github.com/postfinance/kubelet-csr-approver).
+That service approves CSR automatically when CSR is created according to the several settings.
+It's better to restrict nodes IP addresses(`providerIpPrefixes` option) and nodes FQDN templates(providerRegex).
+More information in official documentation.

 # Common Practice